 Is Monese suitable for your business?

 There are many business account options available and it can be tricky to decide if Monese is the right one for your business.
-We’ve highlighted key factors here to help you decide.
+We’ve highlighted some key factors here to help you decide.

 First of all, given the balance limit, a Monese business account is probably more suitable for small and medium businesses.

-Moreover, it’s cheaper than other challengers’ business accounts, but it isn’t for free.
-If you are planning on making only a few transfers and payments, you won’t get much value for your money and a free account that charges for each transaction may be more suitable for your needs.
+Moreover, some of its fees are cheaper than other challengers’ business accounts, but it doesn’t come for free.
+If you are planning on making only a few transfers and payments then you won’t get much value for your £9.95 monthly charge, and a free account that charges for each transaction may be more suitable for your needs.